 Reproducing from The Economist:

 ...Nor can economists now agree on the best way to resolve the crisis.
 They mostly overestimated the power of routine monetary policy (ie, central-bank purchases of government bills) to restore prosperity.
 Some now dismiss the power of fiscal policy (ie, government sales of its securities) to do the same.
-Others advocate it with passionate intensity.
+Others advocate it with passionate intensity....and:

 Among the passionate are Mr DeLong and Mr Krugman.
 They turn for inspiration to Depression-era texts, especially the writings of John Maynard Keynes, and forgotten mavericks, such as Hyman Minsky.
 In the humanities this would count as routine scholarship.
 But to many high-tech economists it is a bit undignified.
 Real scientists, after all, do not leaf through Newton’s “Principia Mathematica” to solve contemporary problems in physics.